Rovibrational computations for the He$_2$ a $^3\Sigma_\mathrm{u}^+$ state including non-adiabatic, relativistic, and QED corrections: Solving the electronic problem

-The $\vphi_\text{a}^{(\Sigma)}(\br;\brho)$ eigenfunction of $\hat{H}_{\text{el}}(\brho)$ (with $\Sigma$ spin projection being along the internuclear axis $\boldsymbol{e}_z=\brho/\rho$, not to be confused with $\Sigma_\text{g/u}$, and index `a' referring to \atSup) is parametrized as a truncated expansion of floating explicitly correlated Gaussians~(fECG-s)~\cite{SuVaBook98,MaRe12,MiBuHoSuAdCeSzKoBlVa13}, turning the electronic eigenvalue problem into a generalized matrix eigenvalue problem.
-The fECG optimization has been performed with our in-house developed computer program, QUANTEN.
-The $U_\text{a}(\rho)$ potential energy curve (PEC) was computed at several points over the range $\rho/a_0\in[1.00,100.00]$ starting from a thoroughly optimized point at $2.00 \, a_0$, and always using the (rescaled) wave function parameters of the previous point as an initial guess for the next one \cite{CeRy95,FeMa19HH,FeKoMa20,FeMa22h3}.
-The curve was computed with step size $0.05 \, a_0$ for $\rho/a_0\in[1.0,10.00]$, $0.10 \, a_0$ for $\rho/a_0\in[10.00,16.50]$ and $1.00 \, a_0$ for $\rho/a_0\in[17.0,100.0]$.
-The computed (variational) electronic energy is an upper bound to the exact value; the convergence error for the $N_\text{b}=1500$ basis set (used for the PEC generation) is estimated to be $\sim 3 \, \mu\Eh$ at $\rho=2$~bohr, while it is smaller, $\sim 0.2 \, \mu\Eh$ at $\rho=100 \, \text{bohr}$ (the large $\rho$ limit can be compared with the known atomic results \cite{AzBeKo18}).
-The Supplementary Material (\SM{}) reports further computational details, convergence studies and a comparison with standard quantum chemistry methods.
+the $\Sigma$ spin projection being along the internuclear axis $\boldsymbol{e}_z=\brho/\rho$ (not to be confused with the spatial symmetry label $\Sigma_\text{g/u}$), and index `a' referring to \atSup.
+We parametrize $\vphi_\text{a}^{(\Sigma)}(\br;\brho)$ as a truncated expansion of floating explicitly correlated Gaussians~(fECG-s)~\cite{SuVaBook98,SzJe10,MaRe12,MiBuHoSuAdCeSzKoBlVa13}, turning the electronic eigenvalue problem into a generalized matrix eigenvalue problem.
+The $U_\text{a}(\rho)$ potential energy curve (PEC) was computed at several points over the range $\rho/a_0\in[1,100]$ starting from a thoroughly optimized point at $2\, a_0$, and always using the (rescaled) wave function parameters of the previous point as an initial guess for the next one \cite{CeRy95,FeMa19HH,FeKoMa20,FeMa22h3}.
+The curve was computed with step size $0.05 \, a_0$ for $\rho/a_0\in[1,10]$, $0.1 \, a_0$ for $\rho/a_0\in[10,16.5]$ and $1\, a_0$ for $\rho/a_0\in[17,100]$.
+The computed (variational) electronic energy is an upper bound to the exact value; the convergence error for the $N_\text{b}=1500$ basis set (used for the PEC generation) is estimated to be $\sim 3 \, \mu\Eh$ at $\rho=2 \, a_0$ (near the equilibrium structure), while it is smaller, $\sim 0.2 \, \mu\Eh$ at $\rho=100 \, a_0$ (the large $\rho$ limit can be compared with the known atomic results \cite{AzBeKo18}).
+Further computations at $\rho=2 \, a_0$, including up to 2500~fECGs, reduce the convergence error to $\sim1 \, \mu\Eh$.
+The Supporting Information (\SM{}) reports further computational details, convergence studies and a comparison with standard quantum chemistry methods.